 Carnegie fought to buy up key suppliers and was aggressive in finding out ways to minimizing railroad transportation costs.

-Sidenote: During my reading I decided I wanted to email the author to tell him how much I was enjoying his work.
+Sidenote: During my reading, I decided I wanted to email the author to tell him how much I was enjoying his work.
 I especially enjoyed his editorial commentary and the way he judiciously jumped around a bit within the chronology if it made sense (as opposed to being ridged in not “giving anything away”).
-Unfortunately, Harold died a couple years ago so I’ll never get to let him know.
-It looks like he was well liked.
+Unfortunately, Harold died a couple of years ago so I’ll never get to let him know.
+It looks like he was well-liked.
 He too has an interesting bio and spent most of his life studying and writing about the businessmen who shaped early America.